tschmenger/Annotate_Alignments/README.md

 import sys
 ___
 ## Features
+- **New** Added tooltips that show up on mouseover events.
+Works on residues with functional information.
 - **New** Added transparent rectangles to highlight a sequence conservation (= identity) over >= 70 %, based on the sequence of interest.
 The colors for this are taken from CLUSTAL/Jalview.
 - **New** Change highlighting to circles.
 Circle radius can later be adjusted based on evidence.
 - **New** Added basic heatmapping above the alignment, showing how many highlights per position & per category we have.